river06/leetcode2/README.md

     - **valid palindrome**: just be careful of special cases
     - **palindrome linked list**: reverse linked list
     - **palindrome permutation**: count number algorithm
+    - **palindrome permutation II**: should still use the old way of backtracking

 #### `stair shape stack series`
 - **largest rectangle in histogram**: increasing stack to find border, ~~left and right sweep~~, left to right sweep is enough, when decrease, current bar is right border.
 Upside down with container with most waster.